 Major Issues in Greece Right Now

 Like many ancient civilizations, Greece has a captivating but volatile history.
 As with all countries (including the US), it faces many challenges.
 The Greek debt crisis is beyond my comprehension – no matter how many articles I read or who explains it to me.
-Billed as “the biggest financial rescue of a bankrupt country in history,” the debt crisis definitely has had and continues to have a severe impact on Greece.
+Billed as “the biggest financial rescue of a bankrupt country in history,” the debt crisis definitely has had and continues to have a severe impact on Greece and, in turn, tourists.

 I briefly summarize three of Greece’s current and most pressing issues below – increase in covid cases, potential Afghanistan migrants, and a heatwave with out-of-control wildfires.
 Ironically, many areas of the US are battling some of the same issues.